-It’s amazing how attempting even the smallest new thing when more or less “set in your ways” can totally knock you off balance.
+It’s amazing how attempting even the smallest new thing when more or less “set in your ways” can send one into a sea of uncomfortable unbalance.
 For example:

 -Going to a party and meeting new people.